 Replacement value is central to home insurance pricing.
 Here’s why

-What is replacement value?
+What is replacement value in home insurance?

 Is replacement value and market value the same?